otrv4/otrv4/architecture-decisions/007-query-messages.md

 We propose to use query messages in OTRv4 with the same format as OTRv3, but with a slightly difference in the semantics:

-* "Force a key rotation" use case is made unnecessary by virtue of OTRv4 double ratchet.
+* "Force a key rotation" use case is made unnecessary by virtue of OTRv4's Double Ratchet Algorithm.
 * Query messages can be sent at any time except when the participant is already in `ENCRYPTED_MESSAGES` state.